WildlifeNL/MobileApp/README.md

 For State management Riverpod is used, we use the Riverpod annotations to automatically generate our Riverpod providers for us.

+## Revert back to vector tilemap

+Set the variable "mapURL" in ``MobileApp\lib\pages\map.dart``  to a MapBox style URL or an alternative URL of a vector tile map.

+Also uncomment all code that is related to this in the map.dart.
+Also comment the TileLayer with OSM inside.

+## Flutter Beta track

+It might be that you still get errors when trying to build the project even after following the steps below.

+Then you need to switch to the flutter beta track with ``flutter channel beta``

+Then you need to do a flutter upgrade to update flutter and then it should all work.

 ## How to run this project locally

-1. Set the variable "mapURL" in ``MobileApp\lib\pages\map.dart``  to a MapBox style URL or an alternative URL of a vector tile map.
-2. Install Dependencies:
+1. Install Dependencies:
 Navigate to the project directory and ``run flutter pub get`` to install the required dependencies.
+2. Generate the auto generated code with ``dart run build_runner build``
+3. Run the app with the run-button (main_prod, main_dev)  in Android-studio or with ``flutter run --flavor dev`` or ``flutter run --flavor prod``

+## Build the project apk

+1. Install Dependencies:
+   Navigate to the project directory and ``run flutter pub get`` to install the required dependencies.
+2. Generate the auto generated code with ``dart run build_runner build``
+3. Build the apk with ``flutter build apk --flavor prod``

+## Build the project iOS app

+1. Install Dependencies:
+   Navigate to the project directory and ``run flutter pub get`` to install the required dependencies.
-3. Build the project with ``dart run build_runner build``
+2. Generate the auto generated code with ``dart run build_runner build``
-4. Run the app with the run-button in Android-studio
+3. Run the app with the run-button (main_prod) in Android-studio or with ``flutter run --flavor prod``